I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 Philippians 4:19 says, “And my God will supply all your needs according to His riches in glory in Christ Jesus.”

-Notice it doesn’t say He will supply some of your needs or only when things are easy.
-It says all.
+Notice it doesn’t say He will supply some of your needs or only when things are easy, it says all.

 Faith Over Fear